 Other upper-division mathematics courses may fulfill course requirements for the engineering mathematics minor, subject to approval by the Department of Mathematics and Computer Science.
 Students must meet the prerequisites for all courses selected.

-The Middle East is a region of historic and contemporary importance in which three of the major world faiths developed.
+The MENA (Middle East and North Africa) is a region of historical and contemporary importance in which three of the major world faiths developed.
 Rulers built empires whose peoples made lasting contributions to philosophy, the visual and literary arts, architecture and mathematics.
-The relevance of significant trade routes in the past continues in the region today in its major commercial centers and industries of profound importance.
-Saint Louis University's Middle East studies minor facilitates the exploration of these various factors that have shaped the Middle East, also exposing students to the history, cultures and religions of Judaism, Christianity and Islam, among other religions in the region.
+The relevance of significant trade routes in the past continues in other forms in the region today.
+It is hard to talk about civilizations, religions, geopolitics and international relations, without referring to the MENA region.

-Courses offered at the Madrid campus address many historical and contemporary issues related to the Middle East and focus on topics such as religious coexistence in medieval Spain, the presence of Jesus in the Qur'an, archaeology of the Bible, and an introduction to the politics of the Middle East and North Africa.
+Courses offered at the Madrid campus address many historical and contemporary issues related to the Middle East and North Africa and focus on topics such as religious coexistence in medieval Spain, the presence of Jesus in the Qur'an, archaeology of the Bible, and the sociopolitical and geopolitical trends in the Middle East and North Africa.